python/cpython/Doc/c-api/init.rst

    Lock mutex *m*.
 If another thread has already locked it, the calling thread will block until the mutex is unlocked.
-While blocked, the thread will temporarily release the :term:`GIL` if it is held.
+While blocked, the thread will temporarily detach the current :term:`thread state` if one is active.

    .. versionadded:: 3.13